VigneshVSV/thing-control-panel/README.md

 ### Usage

-Insert the address of the device, then press load.
+Insert the address of the device or the endpoint of the thing description, then press load.
 If you are using your own Thing server runtime or a standard location to store your thing descriptions, click on settings (cog-wheel on top left) and edit "default endpoint for fetching thing description" to suit your requirements.
+The address enetered in the address bar will then be considered as base URL and the default endpoint will be appended.
+Store your addresses in the browser using the store icon on the top right - this storage is browser specific.

-If you are using `hololinked` as the server, the default endpoint must `/resources/portal-app`, and enter the
-Thing addresss as https://{address of host}/{instance name of the thing}.
+If you are using `hololinked` as the server, the default endpoint must be one of `/resources/portal-app`, `/resources/wot-td` or `/resources/wot-td?ignore_errors=true`, and enter the Thing addresss as `http(s)://{address of host}/{instance name of the thing}`.

 If self signed HTTP(s) certificate is used, you might have to give permission to the browser.
-Its suggested to use Mozilla as Chrome seems to have issues with self-signed certificates since version 119.
+You can open the endpoint in new tab using the new tab button on top right.
+This should fetch the thing description without fail.

 After you load, your defined properties, actions and events are shown.
 You can freely interact with them as shown below: